Thomas Conneff

+Biography

 Thomas "Tommy" Conneff was born in Kilmurray, Clane Co.
-Kildare on the 10th of December 1867 to James and Marcella (nee Rourke) Conneff.
+Kildare to James and Marcella (nee Rourke) Conneff.
 He emigrated to the United States in 1888 and generally specialized in longer distances, winning the national 10-mile championship four years in a row starting in 1888.

 He also ran the mile and won national titles in 1888 and 1891, but did not truly start to dominate the event until 1893, when under the coaching of Mike Murphy, he improved his mile form to emerge as a top amateur miler.
 He was a member of the Manhattan Athletic Club.
+In addition to his U.S.A. national titles he won the 1 mile event at the presitgious 1888 AAA Championships.